muratartan/hack_solana_workshop/token_mint/README.md

 2. Open the `spl_metadata.ts` file.
 - Paste the **mint address** you copied in the previous step into the `mint` variable.
-- In the `data` variable, specify the name of your token under the `name` field and its abbreviation under the `symbol` field.
+- In the `data` variable, specify the name of your token to the `name` field and its abbreviation to the `symbol` field.
 - Save the file.
 Then, create token metadata by running the following command:

 ```